lelyhn/100daysofcode/README.md

 # 100daysofcode
-My repository for the #100daysofcode challege
+My repository for the #100daysofcode challenge